redpesk-common/redis-tsdb-binding/docs/2-Installation.md

-# redpesk® redis binding
+# redpesk redis binding

 This part is only useful if you plan to build and install the package from source.

 ## 1. Using a distribution package manager

-If you aren't planing to build it from source, add the redpesk® repository to your package manager.
+If you aren't planing to build it from source, add the redpesk repository to your package manager.
-Here is the url for Redpesk and Fedora:
+Here is the url for redpesk and Fedora:
 `download.redpesk.bzh`
 Then, to install the package and all its dependencies, install the package **redis-tsdb-binding**

 ## 2. Building from source

 We advise you to use the [local builder]({% chapter_link local-builder-doc.installation %}) for building the binding sources.
-The local builder comes with everything setup to build redpesk® projects.
+The local builder comes with everything setup to build redpesk projects.

 ### a.
 Tools